thdk/cloud-build-monitor/docs/iac-terraform.md

 ### Create new GCP project

-- create a new GCP project
+- create a new GCP project (referred in the manual as CICCD_GCP_PROJECT)
 - add a billing account
 - connect your fork/clone of this github repository from the [cloud build repos page](https://console.cloud.google.com/cloud-build/repos)
   - enable Cloud Build api if you didn't do it yet